Wisconsin cranberry marsh landscape with autumn colors

 Funding Structure

-The Wisconsin Cranberry Board is funded through a grower assessment collected on each barrel of cranberries produced in Wisconsin.
-For the 2025 growing season, board members unanimously voted to increase the assessment rate to 25 cents per barrel, bolstering support for current and future priorities.
+WCB is funded through a grower assessment collected on each barrel of cranberries produced in Wisconsin.
+In 2025, board members unanimously voted to increase the assessment rate to 25 cents per barrel, bolstering support for current and future priorities.

 25¢